brianpbyers/intro-ionic/README.md

 ## Building for Android

-We don't have enough time to discuss Android in this class, but the process for local testing is similar to that for XCode.
+We don't have enough time to discuss Android in this class, but the process for local testing is similar to that for XCode/iOS.
 Your first step is to download [Android Studio](https://developer.android.com/studio/index.html).
 See the resources below for more details on deploying.

 ## Resources